LiuYuancheng/PLC_and_RTU_Simulator/OPCUA_PLC_Simulator/Readme.md

 ### OPC UA Protocol Background Knowledge

-This section will do a short background knowledge introduction of the OPC UA protocol under network level, Unlike older OT protocols (Modbus, DNP3, S7Comm), OPC UA provides:
+In this section I will summarize the basic background knowledge introduction of the OPC UA protocol under network level which I used to develop the OPC-UA-TCP Comm Module in the virtual PLC simulator project.
+Unlike older OT protocols (Modbus, DNP3, S7Comm), OPC UA provides:

 - A service-oriented architecture (SOA)
 - A rich information modeling framework